Ultimate Guide to US Sales Tax

 This can get immensely tricky for e-commerce companies.

-Sales tax is collected based on the combined tax rate at the point of sale.
+Sales tax is collected based on the combined state, county, city, and any special district taxes at the point of sale.
 For e-commerce sales, the point of sale is the buyer’s ship-to address.

 Read our guide to charging the right amount of sales tax here.